Respect for OCDLA Fighting for Justice

 Only OCDLA has provided a voice of sanity.
 Only OCDLA has pointed out that our State is harmed, not helped, when we divert scarce resources away from rehabilitation and into incarceration.
 Only OCDLA has emphasized that, by empowering prosecutors and stripping judges of discretion, the delicate balances of our legal system are thrown out of order.

-If OCDLA cared only for improving the economic lot of its members, it would not advocate strenuously for restraint in sentencing policies.
+If OCDLA cared only for improving an economic lot of its members, it would not advocate strenuously for restraint in sentencing policies.
 Indeed, harsh sentencing laws actually bring financial benefits to those who defend clients facing the most serious of crimes.
 By supporting OCDLA, criminal defense attorneys show that they are motivated not merely to advance their own narrow economic interests.
-Instead, our support of OCDLA demonstrates that we care about those among us who are less fortunate, and that we truly seek a criminal justice system that is characterized by fairness and sanity.
+Instead, our support of OCDLA demonstrates that we care about those among us who are less fortunate and that we truly seek a criminal justice system that is characterized by fairness and sanity.

 For more information about the important work of the Oregon Criminal Defense Lawyers Association, click the OCDLA’s website, at www.ocdla.org.